dicearr/koa-rester/README.md

 <a name="module_koa-rester--Rester.errorHandler"></a>

 #### Rester.errorHandler(error) ⇒ <code>Object</code>
 Converts a persistence layer error into a JSON error.
-Json erros must have at least 2 properties 'status' and 'message'.
+JSON errors must have at least 2 properties 'status' and 'message'.
 Status will be the http status code of the response so it must be a valid one.
 This handler supports only mongoose and orm2 errors.
 If any other DBMS is required it can be overwritten